bartwesselink/dbl-visualization/src/opengl/documentation.md

 Returns the height of the visible OpenGL canvas space.
 - `public setBackgroundColor(r: number, g: number, b: number): void`
 Sets the viewport background color.
 Arguments should be in range 0-1.
 Changes will only take effect after a rerender.
+- `public optimizeFor(mode: ShaderMode): void`
+Optimises draw calls for the given shader mode.

+## Available but not intended to be used
+- `public getModelviewMatrix(): Float32Array`
+Gets the modelview matrix.
+- `public getDY(): number`
+Gets the y translation in true OpenGL space.
+- `public getDX(): number`
+Gets the x translation in true OpenGL space.
+- `public getRY(): number`
+Gets the rotation on the y axis.
+- `public getRX(): number`
+Gets the rotation on the x axis.

 # Shaders